Slamy/Wiki_MiSTer/Console-connection.md

 * Parity - none
 * Flow control - none

+### Linux Connection

+1. Be sure to be a member of the **dialout** group.
+2. Your serial port is likely to be **/dev/ttyUSB0**
+3. Configure it: `$ stty -F /dev/ttyUSB0 115200 cs8 -cstopb -parenb -ixoff -ixon`
+4. Look at the output while dumping it to a file: `cat /dev/ttyUSB0 | tee mr.log`

+Now mr.log has a copy of all the information shown in the screen.

 ## U-Boot command prompt
 To interrupt u-boot and get into the u-boot command prompt once connected to the DE10-Nano, hold 'ESC' on the PC and then power on or reboot the Nano (using the reset button).
 Startup should be interrupted and you should see a '=>' prompt.
 Here you can edit the kernel boot options etc.